byu-cpe/ecen427/_documentation/config_pynq_and_github.md

 This will fix the current time of the PYNQ, but if you have your PYNQ off for some extended period, and then turn it back on, you will may notice the time is wrong.   -->

-## Create your Git Repo
+## Github Repository Creation
- 1. Sign up for your Github classroom repo using this link: <https://classroom.github.com/a/G4EftSD6> This will create an empty private repository on Github for you to use throughout the entire semester. **You must create your repository using this link, or the TAs will not be able to grade your code.**
+ 1. Sign up for your Github classroom repo using this link: <https://classroom.github.com/a/h6lm94mB> This will create an empty private repository on Github for you to use throughout the entire semester. **You must create your repository using this link, or the TAs will not be able to grade your code.**

 2. You should now see the message below.
 Click the link to navigate to your repository.
 <img src = "{% link media/setup/git_classroom1.png %}" width="800" >